KIDS COLLEGE Brochure (pdf 794 KB):

-ServSafe is a nationally recognized food safety training and certification program established by the National Restaurant Association.
+ServSafe® is a nationally recognized food safety training and certification program established by the National Restaurant Association.
 This training provides the latest science-based information on food safety and best practices in the industry.
 This course is designed for food service managers and supervisory staff in restaurants, hospitals, schools, long-term care facilities and other food-handling establishments.
-Call 308-385-5088 for more info or click here for our brochure.
+Click below for our brochure or call 308-385-5088 for more info.
 We also have on-line registration available.
-Here are the dates for our remaining classes in 2013:
+Here are the dates for our 2014 classes:

-ServSafe Starters Program is a basic food safety class that focuses on four key principles (see Starters brochure 318KB).
+ServSafe® Food Handler Program is a basic food safety class that focuses on four key principles (see brochure 318KB).
 Contact Cami Wells at 385-5088 to schedule a time that is convenient for your facility.

 Cooking Safely for a Crowd Workshop - There's a lot to learn about safe food preparation and handling and if you don't do it for a living and you may not be aware of all the special techniques involved in cooking for a large group of people.
 You cook for a crowd if you volunteer to prepare, serve or handle food at a banquet, church supper, pancake breakfast, family reunion picnic, concession stand, fair booth, soup supper, etc. Call Cami at 308-385-5088 to schedule a class.